 Summertime is the peak season for Cyclospora, a parasite that can cause food poisoning.
 Last summer, two Cyclospora outbreaks sickened hundreds of people.
 One of them was linked to Fresh Express salad sold at McDonald’s.
 The other was linked to Del Monte vegetable trays sold at Kwik Trip stores.
+This summer we are investigating reports of a large Cyclospora outbreak with possibly 80 or more sickened at the Cooper’s Hawk Winery in Jacksonville, FL.

 People who develop Cyclospora infections suffer symptoms that, if untreated, can last more than two months.
 These symptoms include profuse, explosive diarrhea, abdominal cramps, nausea, headache, fatigue, weight loss and other flu-like symptoms.